- 2 Courses

 The University began as Morehead Normal School, which opened its doors in 1887.
 The private school closed in the spring of 1922 when the Kentucky General Assembly established Morehead State Normal School.
 The state institution accepted its first students in the fall of 1923 and graduated its first class in 1927.

-MSU has 135 undergraduate and 70 graduate degree programs in four colleges: Caudill College of Arts, Humanities and Social Sciences; College of Business and Technology; College of Education; and College of Science.
-MSU offers associate, baccalaureate, masters, specialist, and doctoral degrees as well as undergraduate and graduate certificates.
+MSU has 142 undergraduate and 69 graduate degree programs in four colleges: Caudill College of Arts, Humanities and Social Sciences; Ernst & Sara Lane Volgenau College of Education; College of Science; and Elmer R. Smith College of Business and Technology.
+MSU offers associate, baccalaureate, masters, specialist and doctoral degrees, as well as undergraduate and graduate certificates.

 We vow to offer exceptional career programs and partner with students, faculty, staff and employers for the purpose of preparing MSU students for the global workforce.
 Students — our programs and services help you make informed decisions about your future, become a stronger job seeker, and connect with employers.